domnantas/lazy-routes-after-deployment-bug/README.md

 - Deploy site
 - Open Home route
+- Make changes to About.vue
-- Deploy site again (maybe make changes in About route)
+- Deploy site again
 - Click on the /about link
 - `Failed to fetch dynamically imported module` error will be thrown

-testing